hs3812/tcp_proxy/README.md

 A SSH brute force login

 A ftp brute login.
-Scans for files
+Scans for files, then adds redirect link onto page.
+The redirected url is malicious -> metasploit
+                msfcli exploit/windows/browser/ms aurora